DevCycleHQ/test-harness/README.md

 ## Running the Tests
 ### Prerequisites
 You must have Docker installed and running on your machine.
-You must also have a working copy of Node 18+ and Yarn.
+You must also have a working copy of Node 18+ and PNPM.

 ### Steps
-- Install dependencies with `yarn`
+- Install dependencies with `pnpm install`
-- Run test suite with `yarn test`
+- Run test suite with `pnpm test`

 This will automatically start the proxy servers using `docker-compose` and run the tests against them.